Master of Science in Nursing Program

 * A transcript analysis will be completed on all students who have an associate degree in nursing (ADN) from an accredited nursing program and an undergraduate baccalaureate degree in another field to determine any gaps in meeting the Essentials of a Bachelor of Science in Nursing.
 During this transcript review, the plan of study may include up to 11 extra credits.

 Applications are processed on a rolling admission basis until the class fills for the CNL and Nurse Administrator concentrations.
 Nurse Practitioner and Nurse Midwifery applications are due on January 15 at 5pm (EST).
 Applications submitted after the January 15th deadline may be considered based on merit and availability in the program.
+Applicant interviews will be held on February 11 and 12, 2019.

 Admission Information for International Graduate Students